PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 And now there are no syntax errors!

+"The more you understand a problem, the more obvious the solutions becomes...
+Lol, I spend so much time analyzing everything." -- Me (Abdiel Lopez)

 # The rubber duck debugger
 A funny thing that apparently is very common (and I used to use it too when I first started) is called Rubber Duck debugging! (lol)

 The (quite funny) idea is that you explain your code to a rubber duck (XD).
 And this really works!
 By sitting there explaining what your code is doing to someone (the joke is that you use a rubber duck) that you will find your own mistakes!
 It really works and even Harvard teaches their students to use it!

-If you encounter any errors and can't figure them out feel free to join our discord to get help from me or other students! https://discord.gg/QhqTE4t2tR <- here is the invite link.
+If you encounter any errors and can't figure them out, take some time to explain your code and what it is doing to a rubber duck (or a teddy bear).
+Feel free to join our discord to get help from me or other students! https://discord.gg/QhqTE4t2tR <- here is the invite link.

 # Printf
 We can also temporarily use the `printf` function to print out the values of variables (to find out what they are at each step).

-I found myself doing this a lot when trying to understand why my code wasn't working right.
+I found myself doing this a lot when trying to understand why my code wasn't working right (and I don't have access to a debugger to help me).

  We can insert a `printf` in some code to find out why it isn't working right.

 (example)
 ```c